papillonbee/Papillonbee/README.md

 # echolator
-a bot who will be your echo and your calculator at the same time!
+A bot who will be your echo and your calculator at the same time!
+Add echolator at